TengHu/Multi-agent-RL/README.md

-The Cleanup and Harvest game environments are from the code base https://github.com/eugenevinitsky/sequential_social_dilemma_games
+The Cleanup and Harvest environments and tests are from the code base https://github.com/eugenevinitsky/sequential_social_dilemma_games